 Dried Melons

-Submitted by the secretariat

-The following document is submitted to the Working Party for adoption as a Recommendation for Dried Melons for a 1-year trial period.
-Provisions placed in square brackets indicate text for consultation during the trial period.
-The document is prepared according to ECE/CTCS/2017/10 section II c and ECE/CTCS/2018/2 section VII a.
+.

 I. Definition of produce

 This standard applies to dried melons of varieties (cultivars) grown from Cucumis melo L., intended for direct consumption or for food when intended to be mixed with other products for direct consumption without further processing.
-The given standard does not apply to dried melons that are processed by salting, sugaring, flavouring, or roasting or for industrial processing.
+This standard does not apply to dried melons that are processed by salting, sugaring, flavouring, or roasting or for industrial processing.

 Dried melons may be presented in the following styles: